top of page

 Much like a high school graduate is not yet prepared to become a surgeon, a child is not prepared to sit at a computer and write a hundred-page novel.
 If that child aspires to become an author, he will need to build up his knowledge year after year to gain the skills necessary to be able to write with clarity.
 First, a child must learn his letters and sounds.
 Then he must develop phonics skills.
 Years of work will help him increase his vocabulary, sharpen spelling skills, and develop handwriting and notetaking skills.
 He must be able to identify various elements of a sentence.
 Then he will study sentence structure and paragraph formation.
 He will practice in-depth research.
 He will learn how to use a dictionary and thesaurus.
 And when he writes, he will need to organize all of his thoughts and information on paper.
 An author will invest many years of knowledge building, practice, and evaluation before he accomplishes a professionally written novel.
 Skipping a step or not understanding an element required to write can lead to frustration, causing him to lose his desire to persevere.

-Preparing your child with sequential knowledge and taking the steps necessary to sharpen skills will prove beneficial throughout his years leading up to high school graduation and beyond.
 It is not advisable to skip a whole grade level without working through each sequential stage of understanding the concept.
 After all, would you construct a snow man from the top down?

 If your child is a quick learner, match his pace by accelerating through the easy-to-comprehend concepts, taking care not to skip any sequential steps.
 By ensuring that your child understands each concept and is able to apply his knowledge in a tangible way, you will establish a strong foundation your child can build upon as concepts become ever-more complex.